 It’s perfect for decluttering the overwhelm in my mind and bringing about self-awareness.
 The simple act of getting what’s swimming in my head out and onto paper brings clarity, making it easier to align my actions with my intentions.

-You can see it in all areas of our lives—we’re quick to say “yes” to new commitments and we give in easily to impulse purchases.
-It might save us time and energy now but in the long run, it often costs more than expected.
+You can see it in all areas of our lives—we’re quick to say “yes” to new commitments, and we give in easily to impulse purchases.
+It might save us time and energy now, but it often costs more than expected in the long run.